-Your headlights aren’t just something that look good on the front of your car, they’re a vital safety feature.
-Without your lights you wouldn’t be able to see where you are going, and other road users wouldn’t be able to see you either so it’s vital that they are in the best possible condition at all times.
+Your headlights are a vital safety feature, without your lights you wouldn’t be able to see where you are going, and other road users wouldn’t be able to see you either, so it’s vital that they are in the best possible condition at all times.

 If water builds up inside your headlight cover then it can reduce the effect of your lights.
-The water can splash around inside the cover, preventing the light from shining through clearly, and it can also settle inside the cover and start to create mold – again reducing the effect of the lights.
+The water can move around inside the cover, preventing the light from shining through clearly, and it can also settle inside the cover and start to create mould – again reducing the effect of the lights.

 Step 1: Take the headlight out completely